Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 Each new block generated has to be verified by each node of a cryptocurrency universe before being confirmed and committed to the ledger.
 This makes it near impossible to fake transaction records as there are innumerable nodes that cannot be controlled or even known by all at once.

-The number of exchanges are difficult to ascertain as none are registered in any way.
+The number of exchanges is difficult to ascertain as none are registered in any way.
 In India, there used to be 20-30 cryptocurrency exchanges with the most common cryptocurrencies being Bitcoin, Ethereum and XRP before the 2018-RBI circular.
 Now there are around seven exchanges still standing.
 Some of the exchanges around are WazirX and Matic Network.

 Mining: It is the process that verifies transactions of a cryptocurrency through blockchain technology, after which the block of transactions gets added to the highly secure digital ledger.